PI

 Anca holds a BSc in Chemistry-Biology from the West University of Timisoara (Romania) and a MSc in Molecular Biology from the University of Basel (Switzerland).
 As an independent and meticulous team member, Anca supports scientific experiments and is responsible for maintaining the lab stocks and resources.

-Kathrin Kunzer is from Germany and joined the Grosshans lab in 2015 as a lab technician.
+Kathrin Braun is from Germany and joined the Grosshans lab in 2015 as a lab manager.
 She finished her apprenticeship as a laboratory technician in biology at F.Hoffmann-La Roche in Basel.
 Kathrin supports PhD students and Postdocs in the lab and is responsible for the lab organization.